Pheterov/MySQL-ecommerce-analytics-portfolio/README.md

 # sql-ecommerce-analytics-portfolio
 > *"The goal is not to write SQL.
 The goal is to answer business questions."*
-# SQL Analytics Portfolio — Supersales
+# SQL Analytics Portfolio — Supersales modified by KajoData

 **Business-focused SQL analysis project built on an e-commerce dataset.**
 This repository presents a collection of SQL solutions for real-world analytical problems related to sales performance, customer behavior, retention, promotions, and product analytics.